These Frequently Asked Questions are here to help to evaluate FSCaptain and solve problems you may be encountering with installing or using it.

 • Fragile - Damage parameters are narrowed significantly, you must fly and land more carefully but extra points awarded for safe landing with no damage.

-• Live - You are carrying animals.
+• Live - You are carrying animals or patients.
 Damage parameters are narrowed somewhat, and you must avoid high flights in unpressurized airplanes.

 Question 3.4: I sit at an airport gate but FSCaptain doesn't realize I'm at that airport, or it thinks' I'm at a different one.